Efficient computation of the zeros of the Bargmann transform under additive white noise: Main Result

 \begin{itemize}[itemindent=0cm, leftmargin=0.3cm, itemsep=0.3cm] \item The AMN algorithm does not require knowledge of the noise level $\sigma$ and is homogeneous in the sense that $F$ and $c F$, with $c \in \mathbb{C} \setminus \{0\}$ produce the same output.

 \item Within the estimated success probability, the computation is accurate \emph{up to a factor of the grid spacing}.

 \item The analysis concerns an \emph{arbitrary deterministic signal} impacted by noise and is uniform over the class \eqref{eq_cf}.
 As usual in such \emph{smoothed analysis}, the success probability grows as the signal to noise ratio $\conf/\sigma$ decreases, because randomness helps preclude the very untypical features that could cause the algorithm to fail~\cite{spielman2009smoothed}.
+In fact, in the noiseless limit $\sigma=0$, the algorithm could completely fail, since $F^1$ can be freely prescribed on any finite subset of the plane \cite{MR1173118}.
+For example, irrespectively of its values on the acquisition grid, the deterministic function $F^1$ could have a cluster of zeros of small diameter that would trigger a single positive minimality test.
+The proof of Theorem \ref{mth} shows that such examples are fragile, as the addition of even a moderate amount of noise regularizes the geometry of the zero set.

 \item Up to a small boundary effect, the guarantees in Theorem \ref{mth} comprise an estimate on the Wasserstein distance between the atomic measures supported on $\{F=0\} \cap \domain$ and on the computed set $\outset$.
 More precisely, for a \emph{tolerance} $\tol >0$ let us define the \emph{boundary-corrected Wasserstein pseudo-distance} between two sets $U,V \subseteq \mathbb{C}$ as